Andy Slaughter

-Andrew Francis Slaughter (born 29 September 1960) is a British Labour Party politician who is currently serving as Member of Parliament (MP) for Hammersmith and Chiswick, and before that, Hammersmith and Ealing, Acton and Shepherd's Bush, since 2005.
+Andrew Francis Slaughter (born 29 September 1960) is a British politician who has served as Solicitor General for England and Wales since 2026.
+A member of the Labour Party, he has been the Member of Parliament (MP) for Hammersmith and Chiswick, formerly, Hammersmith and Ealing, Acton and Shepherd's Bush, since 2005.

 Prior to his election to Parliament, he had served as Leader of the London Borough of Hammersmith and Fulham Council.
 At the 2024 general election, Slaughter successfully stood in the new seat of Hammersmith and Chiswick.

 Early life and education

 Slaughter was born on 29 September 1960.
-He attended Latymer Upper School, before studying at the University of Exeter, College of Law, and the Inns of Court School of Law.
+He was privately educated at the Latymer Upper School, before studying at the University of Exeter, College of Law, and the Inns of Court School of Law.

 Legal career

 Slaughter was called to the bar at Middle Temple in 1993, thereby qualifying to practice as a barrister.
 He was a barrister with Bridewell Chambers from 1993 to 2006, before joining Lamb Chambers in 2006.

 Parliamentary career

 He stood at the Uxbridge by-election in July 1997, following the unexpected death seven days after the 1997 general election of incumbent Sir Michael Shersby.
 The seat, which had a small Conservative majority, was held for the Conservatives by John Randall.

 At the 2005 general election, Slaughter was elected as the member of parliament for Ealing, Acton and Shepherd's Bush in London, retaining the seat for Labour following the retirement of his predecessor, Clive Soley.

 Slaughter is currently a member of the Justice Select Committee.
 He was a member of the Communities and Local Government Select Committee in 2009–10 and in 2010 of the London Regional Select Committee and Joint Committee on Human Rights.
-Previously he was member of the Regulatory Reform Select Committee (2005–07) and Children, Schools and Families Select Committee (2007–09).
+Slaughter was a member of the Regulatory Reform Committee from 2005 to 2007, the Children, Schools and Families Committee from 2007 to 2009, and the Communities and Local Government Committee from 2009 to 2010.

 Slaughter's interests include the Middle East and particularly Palestine.
-He is Secretary of the Britain-Palestine All-Party Parliamentary Group (APPG) and Vice-Chair of Labour Friends of Palestine and the Middle East.
+He is Secretary of the Britain-Palestine All-party parliamentary group (APPG) and Vice-Chair of Labour Friends of Palestine and the Middle East.
 His interests are reflected in the other APPGs of which he is a member, including Democracy and Human Rights in the Gulf, Fire Safety and Rescue, Gypsies, Travellers and Roma, Heathrow, and Legal Aid.

-Slaughter has campaigned against Heathrow expansion.

 The Ealing, Acton and Shepherd's Bush constituency underwent a boundary change for the 2010 general election, and on 30 November 2006, the new Hammersmith Constituency Labour Party selected Slaughter as the Labour candidate for the new Hammersmith seat which he won in the 2010 general election with an increased majority.

+On 11 September 2024, Slaughter was elected Chair of the Justice Committee by vote in the House of Commons.